baldurk/renderdoc/docs/python_api/examples/basics.rst

 You can also create new instances of windows such as buffer or shader viewers using :py:meth:`~qrenderdoc.CaptureContext.ViewBuffer` or :py:meth:`~qrenderdoc.CaptureContext.ViewShader`.

 The :py:class:`~qrenderdoc.CaptureContext` interface also provides useful utility functions such as :py:meth:`~qrenderdoc.CaptureContext.GetTexture` or :py:meth:`~qrenderdoc.CaptureContext.GetDrawcall` to look up objects by id instead of needing your own caching and lookup from the lists returned by the lower level interface.

-There is also an API-agnostic pipeline abstraction to return information that is the same across APIs.
-Using :py:meth:`~qrenderdoc.CaptureContext.CurPipelineState` returns a :py:class:`~qrenderdoc.CommonPipelineState` which has accessors for fetching the current vertex buffers, shaders, and colour outputs.
-This allows you to write generic code that will work on any API that RenderDoc supports.
-The API-specific pipelines are still available through ``Cur*PipelineState``.